Why payment for courses are required for a reservation?

 Preventing loss of food from cancellations

 There have regretfully been an increasing number of customers that make reservations but do not show up for their reservation, which results in financial losses for the restaurant.
 Many customers promise to show up for their reservation, and while the restaurant does believe customers, there are unavoidable things that do occur, such as changes to flight plans, sickness, and sudden changes to plans which happen.
-In these cases, unfortunately there are also customers that do not contact the restaurant and do not show up for their reservation (or customers that contact the restaurant to cancel, but the restaurant has already purchased and prepared their course, which all the same, results in a financial loss for the restaurant).
-We believe “customers that are willing to pay for their course beforehand= customers that really want to eat at the restaurant” and customers that “have courtesy” are customers that we can confidently look forward to their arrival and the chance to display the chef’s cooking ability.
-We provide a 100% refund for cancellations made 3 days before the date of the reservation.
-However, please note that for cancellations of reservations made on the day of the reservation, the day before the reservation, or 2 days before the reservation, customers are unfortunately ineligible for a refund because ingredients have already been purchased for them.
-Please contact us at least 3 days before the reservation if you would like to cancel your reservation.
+In these cases, unfortunately there are also customers that do not contact the restaurant and do not show up for their reservation We believe “customers that are willing to pay for their course beforehand= customers that really want to eat at the restaurant” and customers that “have courtesy” are customers that we can confidently look forward to their arrival and the chance to see the chef’s cooking ability.
+We provide a 100% refund for cancellations made 7 days before the date of the reservation.
+However, please note that for any cancellations of reservations made within 6 days of the reservation.
+Please contact us at least 7 days before the reservation if you would like to cancel your reservation.

 Understanding Japanese restaurant rules

 There are many Japanese restaurants (kaiseki, kappo, sushi, o-nabe etc.) that have counter seating where other customers are seating next to each other.
 For this type of seating, there are some things concerning Japanese etiquette that we would like customers to be aware of.